AztecProtocol/dev-rel/README.md

 👾 [Noir Discord](https://discord.com/invite/JtqzkdeQ6G)

+> [!Note]
->If you can't find what you need here, feel free to submit an Issue so we can work on it.
+> If you can't find what you need here, feel free to submit an Issue so we can work on it.
 Or contact us on Discord